UCDavisLibrary/ava/README.md

 *Note:* Contributors using QGIS 2.18.10 or older with GDAL 2.2.0 should fill in any blanks in their attribute table with N/A due to a known issue with how unset values are handled.
 A [more permanent fix](https://issues.qgis.org/issues/16812) is in the works.

+# How can you access the data?

+## Download the whole repository
+You can use the green download button on the Code tab of this repository to download all of the files in this repository or you can fork this repository.

+## Download just the AVAs file or individual AVA boundaries
+You can download single .geojson files (including the avas.geojson file that has all of the boundaries) by:
+1. On the Code tab, navigate to the file you would like to download, and click on the file name.
+1. Click the Download button, which will take you to a page that displays the text of the document.
+1. Right click anywhere on the page, and select "Save as..."
+1. Save the file where you would like to keep it.
+You may need to remove an additional .txt extension that may get automatically added to the file name.
+You file extension should be .geojson

+# What is the long-term plan for this data?
+Version 1.0 will be released once all of the AVAs in California are completed.
+The data will be offered as a fixed set of boundaries (no longer updated) here on our GitHub site but also in the UC Davis Library Digital Asset Management System.
+Work will continue on additional AVA boundaries.
+Definitions for additional versions will depend on partnerships and resource availability.

 # UC Davis Library Project Team:
 [Vessela Ensberg](https://www.library.ucdavis.edu/author/vessela-ensberg/)  (Program Director, Data Management Program)